 The 2010 Census shows Willow Springs had a land area of 48.3 square miles [125.1 km²].
 This translates to 6.21 Housing Units per square mile [2.4 housing units/km²].

 From the Census of 2000: Willow Springs had 237 Housing Units, a population of 632 people and a land area of 48.26 square miles [125 km²].
 This gives a density of 2.67 people per Housing Unit and 4.91 Housing Units per square mile [1.9 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Willow Springs and you need to be careful when comparing values between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Willow Springs and you need to be careful when comparing between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Lafayette County ...